 She is very responsive but being the oldest female of the group doesn't like to play much.

-Nuanedi cut her trunk on a loose wire.
-The cut never closed completely and top veterinarians were not able to stitch the hole.
-However she's learnt to overcome her small problem with her good sense of humour.
+Nuanedi cut her trunk on a loose wire some time ago.
+The cut never closed completely despite every effort by top veterinarians to stitch the hole.
+She's learnt to overcome her small problem with her good sense of humour.

-He lost his trunk several years ago and despite the pain allowed us to clean and dress his wound.
+He lost the tip of his trunk several years ago and despite the pain allowed us to clean and dress his wound.
 During his recovery he found and fed on certain plants which we found out later had healing properties.
-He recovered fully from his injury and can still feed really well.
+He recovered fully from his injury with no impact on his ability to feed.

 This is our magestic 18 year old male.
 He was the first elephant to take food from our hands and trusted us quickly.
-He is kind and a fast learner and has featured in a number of films and documentaries.
+He is kind and always manages to make the team here laugh.
+Chishuru is a super fast learner and has featured in a number of films and documentaries.

 Shannon Wild, a well known wildlife photographer in South Africa, spent some quality time with our gentle giants recently.
 Watch the film and get a glimpse of who they are.